deepakgarg0802/TweetAPIClient/README.md

 # Tweet API Client

-This repository consists of a Desktop Application which doesnt need a browser and a Web Application (WebSite).
+This repository consists of a [Desktop Application](https://github.com/deepakgarg0802/TweetAPIClient#usage-of-desktop-application) which doesnt need a browser and a [Web Application](https://github.com/deepakgarg0802/TweetAPIClient#usage-of-web-application).
 These Applications will fetch the tweets from Twitter which contain hashtag : `#custserve` and are tweeted atleast once.

+Click [here](https://github.com/deepakgarg0802/TweetAPIClient#usage-of-desktop-application) for Desktop Application

+Click [here](https://github.com/deepakgarg0802/TweetAPIClient#usage-of-web-application) for Web Application

 ## Usage of Desktop Application